dell/omnia/docs/source/Troubleshooting/FAQ/Common/Virtual_Env.rst

 ⦾ **While executing any Omnia playbook, why do I encounter a "No such file or directory" or "Install ansible" error?**

-**Potential Cause**: Ansible is not installed on the control plane server.
+**Potential Cause**: Omnia playbooks are being executed outside of the Omnia virtual environment.

-**Resolution**: Ansible is mandatory for Omnia's functionality.
-Use the ``prereq.sh`` script to install set up the Omnia virtual environment and install Ansible on the control plane.
-For more information, `click here <../../../OmniaInstallGuide/Ubuntu/Prereq.sh/index.html>`_.
+**Resolution**: Use the ``prereq.sh`` script to set up the Omnia virtual environment and install Ansible on the control plane.
+Activate the virtual environment following the steps provided `here <../../../OmniaInstallGuide/Ubuntu/Prereq.sh/index.html>`_ and then execute the playbooks.